Policies

 Requests

-All requests from patrons for specific titles or subject requests will be considered, as long as it meets our criteria for selection.
+All requests from patrons for specific titles or subject requests will be considered, if they meet our criteria for selection.

 In-Kind Donations